 4: YOU DRESS TOO YOUNG, TOO TRENDY OR TOO SEXY

 Turning 50 doesn’t mean you can’t be sexy, but it doesn’t give you license to dress how you used to!

 There are certain style choices you should leave behind because you’ll look like you’re trying too hard.
-Your signature short sleeveless, low-cut dresses was fine in your 20s.
-Now tone it down — make your outfit more chic and age-appropriate as opposed to flashy and trashy.
-Instead opt for a long-sleeved mini-dress with heels, tight jeans and a gorgeous silk blouse (rather than a tight cropped T-shirt), or a figure-sculpting one-piece rather than a bikini.
+Your signature short sleeveless, low-cut dresses were fine in your 20s.
+Now in your 50s you need to tone it down — make your outfit more chic and age-appropriate as opposed to flashy and trashy.
+Instead opt for a long-sleeved mini-dress with heels (if you have great legs), tight jeans and a gorgeous silk blouse (rather than a tight cropped T-shirt), or a figure-sculpting one-piece rather than a bikini.